 Ten teams started play in the league’s “C” division, eight teams in the “LC” division and ten teams played in the Wednesday conference.

-Rollie Baldwin started a 50 + softball session at a field in North K. C. which met from 8:30 to 11:30am each Tuesday, Thursday and Saturday.
+Rollie Baldwin started a 50 + softball session at a field in North K. C. which met from 8:30 am to 11:30 am each Tuesday, Thursday and Saturday.
 Several of our league members participated.
-The Northland section of the K. C. Star featured some articles about this group with one of our league member’s pictures appeared in the paper.
+The Northland section of the KC Star featured some articles about this group with one of our league member’s pictures appearing in the paper.

-The league picnic was held June 17th during the afternoon at Coleman Park sponsored by the Boatman’s Bank.
+The league picnic was held June 17th during the afternoon at Colman Park sponsored by the Boatsman’s Bank.

-August 5th, league play was moved to Cottonwood Park in Lenexa, Ks.
-Three fields were used by out teams as having more of our players together at the same time had been one of our league’s goals for sometime.
+August 5″, league play was moved to Cottonwood Park in Lenexa, Ks.
+Three fields were used by out teams as having more of our players together at the same time had been one of our league’s goals for some time.

 August 12th, fourteen of the league’s teams competed in the Muscular Dystrophy’s Association Super Softball Weekend an event to help raise funds for that worthwhile organization.

-It was about 1995 league member Roger Gramly, in a league meeting, proposed that the league authorize a $750.00 honorarium for the president and secretary-treasurer for services rendered.
+About year 1995, league member Roger Gramly, in a league meeting proposed that the league authorize a $750.00 honorarium for the president and secretary-treasurer for services rendered.
 A statement was made that it would be nice if the league could award the president $25,000.00.
-After deliberation honorarium’s of $590.00 were approved for the president and secretary-treasurer.
-The president stated that he did not need, nor want, nor would he accept the honorarium as he was having fun is his leadership position.
+After deliberation, honorariums of $590.00 were approved for the president and secretary-treasurer.
+The president stated that he did not need, nor want or would he accept the honorarium as he was having fun, and a good time is his leadership position.

 The secretary-treasurer accepted the honorarium.
 Two years later a different treasurer was in office and stated that he would not accept the honorarium unless the president accepted his honorarium.
 Under this situation and the pressure of the president’s wife, the president accepted the honorarium.

-September 5th, the Senior Softball USA 50 + AAA World Championships were held at the Mid-America Sports Complex, with eighty teams from throughout the United States and Canada competing.
+On September 5″, the S.S.U.S.A.
+Organization’s 50 + AAA World Championships were held at the Mid-America Sports Complex, with eighty teams from throughout the U.S. of A. and Canada competing.
 Four of the league’s teams competed, with Team 60 and the WOV’s 50+ team placing second.

-Prior to the game a Canadian player telephoned Weddle and stated he had heard that our members were going to present the colors.
-Weddle replied “that’s right would you like to carry the Canadian flag?”
-The player replied “yes” so he and four of the league’s members were involved in presenting the colors for the game.
+Prior to the game a Canadian player, on his way to play in the tournament telephoned Weddle and stated he had heard that our members were going to present the colors at the Toronto- Royals Baseball Game.
+Weddle replied, “That’s right, would you like to carry the Canadian flag?”
+The player replied, “Yes”, so he and four of the league’s members were involved in presenting the colors for the game.

-September 12th, the Majors World Championship’s were held with fifty teams competing.
+On September 12th, the SSUSA Majors World Championships were held with fifty teams competing.